Threadnaught/svd-visualization/README.md

 ![heavy-tailed-histogram](./imgs/esd-heavy-hist.png)

-This is the mythical Power Law Heavy-Tailed matrix.
+This is the mythical power law Heavy-Tailed matrix.
 Unfortunately, a lot of the detail has been blown out by the massive spike of low singular values.
 Let's fix that with a log scale;

 ![heavy-tailed-histogram-log](./imgs/esd-heavy-hist-log.png)

 The distribution of singular values here follow a power law, which can be seen from all of those singular values hanging out on their own at the very high end.
 When a neural network is training well, your singular values tend to look a little like this.
 The specific type and shape of the power law can tell you a lot about how the layers of your networks are training.

-A confession; Powerlaw Heavy-Tailed matrices are confusing.
+> A confession; power law Heavy-Tailed matrices are confusing.
 This project (beautifully) taught me that I didn't understand them as well as I thought I did.
-Embarrassingly, the above section previously displayed a lognormal-ish matrix which failed to fit a Powerlaw at all.
-At one point, I even relented at one point and constructed one with gradient descent, which is machine learning speak for 'I don't know how to make this analytically'.
-The approach I used in the end was actually very simple (albeit heavily commented), if you want to see it take a look at the block that starts `elif dist == 'heavy':` in `./empirical_spectral_distribution.py`
+The above section previously displayed a lognormal-ish matrix which failed to fit a power law at all.
+At one point, I even relented and constructed one which did fit with gradient descent, which is machine learning speak for 'I don't know how to make this analytically'.
+The approach I used in the end was actually very simple (albeit heavily commented), if you want to see it take a look at the block that starts `elif dist == 'heavy':` in `./empirical_spectral_distribution.py`.

 ### Further Reading: